COM-101. Fundamentals of Public Speaking

 COM-324.
 Communication Research Methods I

 A study of the basic foundations in the theory and practice of communication research.
 The course will review the varied concepts and methods used in designing and conducting research specific to the discipline of Communication Studies and introduce students to the process of applying to the Institutional Review Board for research permission involving human subjects.
 Emphasis on ability to hone research topics, identify research sources, and write literature reviews.
 Required of all majors.
-Course taught every fall semester.
+Taught every fall semester.

 COM-325.
 Communication Research Methods II

 A focus on the principles and techniques of sampling, data analysis, and data interpretation as applied to communication research.
 Qualitative and quantitative analyses will be explored, as will fundamental aspects of both descriptive and interpretive statistics.
 An emphasis is placed on students’ ability to work independently to gather, analyze, interpret, and report original research findings.
 Required of all majors.
-Course taught every spring semester.
+Taught every spring semester.

 COM-352.
 Advanced Public Relations Campaigns